CSC207-UofT/course-project-group006/test11.md

 * Open Question:\
 &nbsp;&nbsp;&nbsp;&nbsp;We are still not quite sure how to improve the connection speed.
 * Worked Well:\
-&nbsp;&nbsp;&nbsp;&nbsp; We had great collaboration in this project.
-Our design of the website is also great.
+&nbsp;&nbsp;&nbsp;&nbsp; Our design and implementation of the website are great.
+The project mostly satisfies the SOLID principles and follows the clean architecture.
+To fit for most people, our website also follows 5 out of 7 of the universal design principle.
+The usage of design patterns gives our website another improvement.
+We also had great teamwork in this project.
 * Member Progress:\
 &nbsp;&nbsp;&nbsp;&nbsp;TODO\
 &nbsp;&nbsp;&nbsp;&nbsp;Gavin Gao: https://github.com/CSC207-UofT/course-project-group006/pull/41#issue-1069040744.
 I have been working on backend by implementing the gateways and managers.
 This pull request changes the TestGateway and TestManager.
 Besides that, I also worked on document part with Jerry.\
 &nbsp;&nbsp;&nbsp;&nbsp;Jacky Jiang: I have been working on implementing the gateways, managers and creating unit tests. https://github.com/CSC207-UofT/course-project-group006/pull/48#issue-1071496102.
 This pull request merged an important TestAnswerManager and TestAnswerGateway into main. https://github.com/CSC207-UofT/course-project-group006/pull/59#issue-1071620452.
 This one add most of the test cases into main.\